wavesplatform/docs.wavesplatform/docs/en/waves-node/logging-configuration.md

 ## Configuring own logback.xml <a id="own-logback"></a>

-To redefine existing node's `logback.xml` properties, use the `included` tag in `/etc/waves/logback.xml`.
-Example:
+To redefine existing node's `logback.xml` property

+1. Create `/etc/waves/logback.xml` file
+2. Add to the file the property wrapped to `included` tag, like so:

 ```xml
 <included>